chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/network/issues.md

 *   Choose **Send Feedback** \(![Send Feedback][ImageSendFeedbackIcon]\) in the DevTools or select `Alt`+`Shift`+`I` \(Windows, Linux\) or `Option`+`Shift`+`I` \(macOS\) to provide feedback or feature requests.
 *   [Open an issue][WebFundamentalsIssue] on the docs repo.  -->

-## Mit dem Microsoft Edge-Entwicklungstools-Team Kontakt aufnehmen
+## <a name="getting-in-touch-with-the-microsoft-edge-devtools-team"></a>Mit dem Microsoft Edge-Entwicklungstools-Team Kontakt aufnehmen

 [!INCLUDE [contact DevTools team note](../includes/contact-devtools-team-note.md)]